Zeppelin500/MBusinoLib/README.md

 The **MBusinoLib** library enables Arduino devices to decode M-Bus (Meterbus) telegrams.

-Current, not the whole M-Bus protocol is implemented.
-But the decoding capabilities still increase.
-Most M-Bus divices should work.
+Most M-Bus divices should be supported.

-Tested at ESPs and Arduino MKR boards.
+Tested at ESPs,Arduino MKR and Ono v4 boards.

 ### Credits